-The Student Code Of Conduct can be found in the Student Handbook on the GNTC website at http://www.gntc.edu/pdfs/academics/student_handbook.pdf.
+The Student Code Of Conduct can be found in the Student Handbook at http://gntc.smartcatalogiq.com/en/2018-2019/Student-Handbook.

 Student Disciplinary Policy and Procedure

 The college administration reserves the right to maintain a safe and orderly educational environment for Students and staff.
 Therefore, when, in the judgment of Technical College officials, a Student's conduct disrupts or threatens to disrupt the Technical College Community, appropriate disciplinary action will be taken to restore and protect the atmosphere of collegiality and mutual respect on campus.
 This procedure is intended to provide an orderly protocol for handling Student disciplinary cases in accordance with the principles of due process and justice.